hoprnet/hoprnet/.processes/bounty.md

 ### After the bounty hunter submits the work

-- The bounty admin (optionally: bounty expert) needs to review/test the submission and the bounty admin gives a reccomendation to the program owner. **_(Link Subsection)_**
+- The bounty admin (optionally: bounty expert) needs to review/test the submission and the bounty admin gives a [recommendation](#Recommendation-to-program-owner) to the program owner.

 ## Program Owner Process